dhoyle/splicedocs-jekyll/pages/OnPrem/Administrators/CleaningDatabase.md

     You need to SSH into a node that is running the HDFS Client and re-create the directory structure that Splice Machine expects by issuing these commands:
     {: .indentLevel1}

-    Run the <span class="ShellCommand">zookeeper-client</span> command.
-    At the prompt, run the following commands:
-    {: .indentLevel1}

     <div class="preWrapperWide" markdown="1">